Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 He blushed slightly.

-Sensing she'd embarrassed him, Beverly picked up her tricorder intending to join Ogawa.
-Picard, however, made no effort to move out of her way.
+Sensing she'd embarrassed him, Beverly picked up her tricorder, "If there's nothing more I'd better join Alyssa."
+Picard said nothing and made no effort to move out of her way.

 "I could do with your help Doctor?"